Levana-Protocol/graz/CONTRIBUTING.md

 - `feat / feature`: all changes that introduce completely new code or new features
 - `fix`: changes that fix a bug (reference the relevant issue(s) if possible)
 - `refactor`: any code-related change that is not a fix nor a feature
-- `docs`: changing existing or creating new documentation (i.e. README, docs for usage of a lib or cli usage)
 - `build`: all changes regarding the build of the software, updates to dependencies, or the addition of new dependencies
 - `test`: all changes regarding tests (adding new tests or changing existing ones)
 - `ci`: all changes regarding the configuration of continuous integration (i.e. github actions, ci system)